slimtoolkit/slim/README.md

 You can also run `dockerslim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.

+DockerSlim now also generates an AppArmor profile for your container.

 Dependencies:

 To run `docker-slim` you need to export docker environment variables.
 If you use `docker-machine` you get it when you run `eval "$(docker-machine env default)"`.